gogins/csound-extended/test-examples/README.md

 csound.node has been installed.
 In addition, in the test-examples/csound.node directory, you must create a symbolic link to the silencio directory.

-## Testing

-The rather basic test plan that I use is as follows.

 ### Pre-Requisites

 Rebuild and reinstall: